Topics

 Vajdaan

 It is said that in order for man to live he must be bound to some set of beliefs.
 The beliefs or doctrines that are imparted to the child's mind and that develop within it through the agency of I he environment that surrounds him or through the upbringing of his parents, are what his religion becomes.
 The foundation of all points of view is based on this principle.
 Without it, impressions, incidences, and states and perceptions find no place in the system of doctrines.
 All our philosophies and the entire physical sciences are established on this conclusion, but when we ponder upon the mental and inner life of man we find a distinctive difference in the personal incidences, as opposed to the apparent or outward ones, and we are forced to admit that a very small portion of life comes within the circle of rationality.
 Everything that one believes in is there as a result of thoughts and perceptions inherited from parents and heard and seen in childhood.
 When we try to resolve the same issue in a logical way, we are disappointed to see that, although intelligence is highly respected and revered, in reality it is powerless, because when it is proofs and arguments that come under discussion, mere word play does not resolve the issue.
-When we think about beliefs and doctrines on the basis of intellect or logical reasoning we obtain nothing but disappointment and failure.
+When we think about beliefs and doctrines on the basis of intellect or logical reasoning, we obtain nothing but disappointment and failure.
 There was a time when much was written in an attempt to prove the existence of God.
 Many arguments were compiled in prose and poetry and an entire group of people was dedicated to spread to others those arguments and that style of thought, but as human conscious took a turn and rejected the centuries-old rationale, all those writings, speeches and hefty books were put away on the shelves of oblivion.
 This happened because the next generation could not find the proof it sought regarding the truth] of religion.
 As a result, they lost faith in religion and the young generation started to say that, 'The God that is mentioned in religion, if He indeed exists, is not the God that our ancestors thought of.'
 When a thinker dives into the sea of reflection, he concludes that no person can explain the reason for his religious beliefs, because describing the reason would require intellectual arguments.

-Despite all this, in this hustling and bustling life, we are certain that no individual can establish life on the right pattern without a set of beliefs.
-Belief is usually understood to mean that a person declares [faith] in a transcendental being in whose hands resides the entire system of universe and who can make anything happen as He wishes.
-Lack of belief or wrong belief makes one think that everything that is present is a result of unplanned coincidences in nature.
-Whether it is belief or lack of belief, in either case, man is forced to think beyond his personal self-regarding the inner world.
+man is forced to think beyond his personal self-regarding the inner world.
 We say that declaring one's lack of belief is also a declaration of a belief.
 If a person rejects the being of God and the existence of God, We consider him to be of atheistic beliefs.
 As long as we possess a philosophical style and a logical reasoning regarding religion and God, we cannot arrive at any conclusion, because in order to understand the transcendental being, we must possess transcendental consciousness.
 Thus, what is proven is that the real foundation of religion, truth and the transcendental being is our subconscious belief and our vajdaan ['spiritual intuition'].
 When we advance in vajdaan, nature becomes our guide and intellect follows.
 It has been observed that those, upon whom the world of vajdaan had been illumined, did not waver even the slightest in their belief or their way of thinking regardless of how strong an argument was presented before (hen) to disprove the existence of God.
 This reality guides toward the fact that vajdaan is a realm in which truths are reflected every moment and in each instant.
 The one who travels in the realm of vajdaan is able to see that which the one cloaked in intelligence cannot.
 When basic human instincts [‘jibillat’] are compared to nature ['fitrat'] it appears that the basic human instincts keep one restless while nature bestows man with peace and joy.
 This is because nature is linked directly to the Creator of the universe, and that Creator is all peace and mercy.

 When our children do not find peace in the religion they follow as their ancestral inheritance, they rise in rebellion.
 Peace is a reality—a reality through which the entire universe is tied together.
 Reality is not fiction.
 Now, the crucial question is this: Which power is it within man that is protected from wear and tear, from the changes of increase and decrease, and from destruction?
 That power, that being, is each person's own spirit.
 As a generation, if we introduce our children to the spirit present inside them, they will become friends of God.
 It is the declaration of God that, 'God's friends neither fear nor grieve.'
 All of life's joys—mental, physical and spiritual—remain with them.